“I’ve Been Hearing A Lot about Rummy and How Rewarding It Is!”

 To quote the Supreme Court directly, “The expression `gaming' in the two Acts has to be interpreted in the light of the law laid-down by this Court in the two Chamarbaugwala cases, wherein it has been authoritatively held that a competition which substantially depends on skill is not gambling.
 Gaming is the act or practice of gambling on a game of chance.
 It is staking on chance where chance is the controlling factor. `Gaming' in the two Acts would, therefore, mean wagering or betting on games of chance.
 It would not include games of skill like horse-racing.”

 Under the Constitution of India, ‘Betting and Gambling’ is a subject of the state and consequently, games of skill are not in the realm of the applicability of Indian laws prohibiting betting and gambling in all Indian states, with only a few notable exceptions.
-Because of ambiguity in the laws, Assam, Telangana, and Odisha, as of today, are the only three states in India where players are not allowed to play rummy.
+Because of ambiguity in the laws, Assam, Odisha, Kerala, Tamil Nadu, Andhra Pradesh and Telangana as of today, are the only six states in India where players are not allowed to play rummy.

 The different rulings of the Supreme Court of India and other Gaming Acts of India can therefore be succinctly put in the following three point:

 - That rummy is a game of skill and not a game of chance.

 - That games of skill, even when played for cash are not illegal.